maelfabien/maelfabien.github.io/_pages/bgd.md

 [Install Spark-Scala and PySpark](https://maelfabien.github.io/bigdata/spark2) : In this quick tutorial, we'll cover installation techniques for the 2 most popular APIs of Spark.

-[Discover Spark-Scala](https://maelfabien.github.io/bigdata/spark3) : A deep dive into Spark-Scala, with an introduction to Scala programming, and an illustration of the main concepts.
+[Using Spark-Scala for Machine Learning](https://maelfabien.github.io/bigdata/spark3) : A dive into Spark-Scala for Machine Learning through examples.

 <br>